Vajrayogini: Practices

 Vajrayoginī acts as a meditation deity, or the yab-yum consort of such a deity, in Vajrayāna Buddhism.
-She appears in a maṇḍala that is visualized by the practitioner according to a sādhana describing the practice of the particular tantra.
-There are several collections containing sādhanas associated with Vajrayoginī including one collection, the Guhyasamayasādhanamālā, containing only Vajrayoginī sādhanas and comprising forty-six works by various authors.
+She appears in a maṇḍala that is visualized by the practitioner according to a sādhanā describing the practice of the particular tantra.
+There are several collections containing sādhanās associated with Vajrayoginī including one collection, the Guhyasamayasādhanamālā, containing only Vajrayoginī sādhanās and comprising forty-six works by various authors.

 The yidam that a meditator identifies with when practicing the Six Yogas of Nāropa is Vajrayoginī and she is an important deity for tantric initiation, especially for new initiates as Vajrayoginī's practice is said to be well-suited to those with strong desirous attachment, and to those living in the current "degenerate age".
 As Vajravārāhī, her consort is Chakrasaṃvara (Tib.
 Khorlo Demchog), who is often depicted symbolically as a khaṭvāṇga on her left shoulder.
 In this form she is also the consort of Jinasagara (Tib.
 Gyalwa Gyatso), the red Avalokiteśvara (Tib.
 Chenrezig).

 Vajrayoginī is a key figure in the advanced Tibetan Buddhist practice of Chöd, where she appears in her Kālikā (Khros ma nag mo) or Vajravārāhī (Tibetan:rDo rje phag mo) forms.

 Vajrayoginī also appears in versions of Guru yoga in the Kagyu school of Tibetan Buddhism.
 In one popular system the practitioner worships their guru in the form of Milarepa, whilst visualizing themself as Vajrayoginī.

 The purpose of visualizing Vajrayoginī is to gain realizations of generation stage tantra, in which the practitioner mentally visualises themself as their yidam or meditational deity and their surroundings as the Deity's maṇḍala.
 The purpose of generation stage is to overcome ordinary appearances and ordinary conceptions, which are said in Vajrayana Buddhism to be the obstructions to liberation (Skt. nirvāṇa) and enlightenment.